alzh9000/cs61-lectures/docker/README.md

 Advantages of Docker:

 * Docker can start and stop virtual machines incredibly quickly.
-* Docker-based virtual machines are leaner and take less space on your machine.
+* Docker-based virtual machines are small and occupy little space on your machine.
 * With Docker, you can easily *edit* your code in your home environment, but *compile and run* it on a Linux host.